 In the spring of the year 1900 a pleasure party, consisting of about thirty persons returning from an excursion, were being conveyed across the Rhine in a boat, when, just as they were halfway, they felt themselves sinking.
 The boat had sprung a leak and was beginning to fill with water.
 A priest who was in the boat immediately called upon the passengers to make an act of contrition and gave them the absolution.
 Only three persons were rescued: one of these was the priest in question.
 Such dangers are very often permitted by God to recall us to Himself, and rescue or disaster depends on whether or not the desired effect was produced.Q.
 Is imperfect contrition sufficient for a worthy confession?A. Imperfect contrition is sufficient for a worthy confession, but we should endeavor to have perfect contrition.

 A CASE OF SUDDEN DEATH

 It happened once that the father of a family broke a blood vessel.
 A messenger was instantly dispatched to summon a priest, but the nearest place where one was to be found was about four miles distant.
 Meanwhile the youngest child, who had recently made his first communion, perceiving that his father's life was fast ebbing away, took a crucifix down from the wall, and, holding it before the dying man's eyes, repeated aloud an act of perfect contrition.
 Tears filled the father's eyes; he expired before the priest arrived, but undoubtedly, on account of the real repentance he felt, he was safe for all eternity.

-A. It is well to receive holy communion often, as nothing is greater aid to a holy life than often to receive the Author of all grace and the Source of all good.
+Q. Is it well to receive holy communion often?A. It is well to receive holy communion often, as nothing is greater aid to a holy life than often to receive the Author of all grace and the Source of all good.

 A CRIMINAL CONDEMNED TO DIE OF STARVATION